Val-Paradis, Quebec

-Val-Paradis is an unconstituted locality within the municipality of Baie-James in the Nord-du-Québec region of Quebec, Canada.
+Val-Paradis (/fr/) is an unconstituted locality within the municipality of Baie-James in the Nord-du-Québec region of Quebec, Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Val-Paradis had a population of 186 living in 79 of its 84 total private dwellings, a change of from its 2016 population of 155.
 With a land area of 38.48 km2, it had a population density of in 2021.